Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

     }

 Since you will have an ``InputDevice`` for each user then you need at least a unique identifier for each user right?
 So each of this unique identifiers should mapped to an ``InputDevice``.
+And since a generic social media input device is structured in a way that a single entry point is necessary, you need a central point to find all our inputdevices.
 Therefore, create a static hashmap for it as follows.
 ::
     private static final HashMap<String, MySocialMediaInput> inputDevices = new HashMap<>();